adamwoodcock98/CV/README.md

 Outside of the professional, I am a very social person, and I emotionally thrive from the connections in my life.

+#### Collaboration
+At Addison Lee, we were a team of coaches responsible for our staff; we worked together to deliver training consistently, identify improvement areas, and nurture team and trainee KPIs.
+I worked closely with management at Classic Interiors, where our strategic teamwork grew the turnover by 485% and opened an additional two locations in just three short years.
+At Makers, collaboration dictated the success of our projects; we frequently ran standups and retrospectives as a team and mobbed planning/design/brainstorming sessions.

+I operate well independently, though I deliver my best results in a collaborative environment.
+I feel tremendous joy when success is a mutual celebration and work at my happiest when sharing ideas, input, and support; this was, without doubt, my favourite element of the Makers Bootcamp.

+#### Confidence
+Whether it's moving to a new country at age 11, deciding to change my life and join an intensive Bootcamp, or holding my chin up high in the face of prejudice, my experiences in life have humbled me.
+This acquaintance with the uncomfortable imbued confidence that I use in all facets of my life.
+I will not back down to a challenge; I give vigorously to any opportunity presented; I do not hesitate to ask difficult questions, and I'm willing to put myself out of my comfort zone to learn something new.

 #### Myers-Briggs Personality Type
 [Protagonist - ENFJ](https://www.16personalities.com/enfj-personality).